dada-lang/dada/book/src/dyn_tutorial/sharing_xor_mutation.md

 In other words, there might be two threads, both of which read a value of N, increment to N+1, and then store N+1 back.
 Now there were two counter increments, but the counter only changed by one.[^GIL]

+[^GIL]: In Python, it's a bit harder to observe this because of the [Global Interpreter Lock](https://wiki.python.org/moin/GlobalInterpreterLock), but as you can see, it's certainly possible.

 ### Example 2: Iterator invalidation

 "Ok", you're thinking, "I know data races are bad.
 But why should I avoid sharing and mutation in sequential code?"
 Good question.
 It turns out that data races are really just a one case of a more general problem.
 Consider this Python function, which copies all the elements from one list to another: